slergos/Agricultural-Automations/README.md

 # Agricultural-Automations
-A repository deticated to agriculural automations &amp; hydroponics
+A repository deticated to agricultural automations &amp; hydroponics